Preventing terrorism and radicalisation within our communities.

 The PDF file may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.

-Merseyside Police have a dedicated Prevent team who can be contacted for advice:
+Merseyside Police have a dedicated Prevent team who can be contacted in office hours:

 You can also contact the national police Prevent advice line in confidence, to share your concerns with specially trained officers: